odoran/asgn5/README.md

 6. Create the “answer” that is sent to the user who asked the wait time

      Motivation:
-     This string should include the specific wait time recorded, concatenated to the time the wait time was recorded and when the line closes
+     This string should include the specific  wait time recorded, time the wait time was recorded, and when the line closes.

      Implementation Step:
-     This will involve saving the timestamp of when the user submits a timestamp, and concatenate it and the closing time to the answer string.
+     This will involve saving the timestamp of when the user submits a timestamp, and concatenating it and the closing time to the answer string.

 ## Testing